 - -XX:SurvivorRatio: Ratio of eden/survivor space size.
 For example, -XX:SurvivorRatio=6 sets the ratio between each survivor space and eden space to be 1:6.

 - -XX:+UseLargePages: use large page memory if the system supports it.
 Please note that OpenJDK 7 tends to crash if using this JVM parameter.

 - -XX:+UseStringCache: enables caching of commonly allocated strings available in the String pool

 - -XX:+UseCompressedStrings: use a byte type for String objects which can be represented in pure ASCII format

 - -XX:+OptimizeStringConcat: it optimizes String concatenation operations where possible

-In this quick article, we learned about some important JVM parameters – which can be used to tune and improve general application performance.
+In this brief article, we learned about some important JVM parameters, which we can use to tune and improve general application performance.
 We can also use some of these for debugging purposes.

-If you want to explore the reference parameters in more detail, you can get started here.
+To explore the reference parameters in more detail, we can take a look here.